 During our walk through the Old Town, I liked the restaurant in a rustic style and pots of colorful flowers – U Fukiera.
 The atmosphere in the restaurant was presentable with very good service.
 We ordered the soup of the day, which

-The next evening we chose for dinner (behind our hotel) – N31restaurant & bar by Robert Sowa.
+The next evening we chose for dinner (behind our hotel) – N31 restaurant & bar by Robert Sowa.
 I read that this restaurant is run by master chef Robert Sowa and wanted to go there.
-Very elegant place with a romantic atmosphere and the best service in Warsaw.
+The very elegant place with a romantic atmosphere and the best service in Warsaw.
 If you are a couple💑 – this place is just perfect for you!
 Try different appetizers and cod with duck for main dishes.
 Don’t forget to check their wine list.

 If you want to have the best cocktail with a panoramic view, be sure to visit Panorama Sky Bar on the very last floor of the Marriott hotel.
 They have a pretty decent list of cocktails and snacks.

 For the best hot chocolate in town visit E. Wedel Chocolate Lounge Staroswiecki Sklep.
 I took a mix of three hot chocolates and my boyfriend coffee with cake.
 Here you can also buy chocolate by weight and boxes for gifts.
 If you are a sweet tooth, then this place is what you need!

 In order to fully enjoy traditional Polish cuisine, check also my post TRADITIONAL POLISH FOOD: WHAT YOU REALLY SHOULD TRY.